mobie/mobie.github.io/tutorials/creating_your_own_views.md

 transform i.e. it will save the location and orientation of the current view.

 Once filled in, a filebrowser will open, allowing you to choose where to save your view.
 Views are stored in **.json** files.
 If you already have a view .json file, you can select it now to add your new view.
 If not, simply provide a name for your .json, and a new one will be created.
+You can also upload new views directly to a GitHub repository.

 ### Displaying your view in MoBIE